Physic Tutorials

 5 Types Of Thermometer Physics And Uses

 Our sense of touch can give us a general impression of the degree of hotness or coldness of a body.
 This is however not a reliable method of estimating or measuring a temperature, because the response of the human sense of touch to a temperature change tends to be influenced by its previous experience.
 Thus warm water will feel cool if a hand initially dipped in hot water is transferred to it.
-Hence in order to gauge accurately the exact degree of hotness, an instrument called the thermometer is used.
+Hence to gauge accurately the exact degree of hotness, an instrument called the thermometer is used.
 Thermometers are much more reliable instruments for measuring temperatures.

-Types of thermometer
+Types

 Type of thermometerThermometric substancePhysical property